TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Using Nvidia cards, it is not possible to use the officials drivers because they are distributed as binary blobs and can't be patched.
 During my tests whith the official drivers, i noticed stranges white lignes on black screen artifacts on low resolutions.
-The solution is to use the open-source `nouveau` drivers.
-Start with version 1.0.12, theses drivers works with low resolutions out of the box.
+The solution is to patch and use the open-source `nouveau` drivers.

-Previous to the versrion 1.0.12, they must be patched:
+During my tests i noticed the following: With a ZaphodHeads Xorg layout and drivers not patched, the window of games having very low resolutions (Insector X, or Sega Master system using Groovymame for example) were not centered but too much to the right, a part of the window being out of the edge.
+Using the patched drivers fix this issue.
+I have not encountered this issue with the `new X instance` configuration layout.
+This configuration layout doesn't seems to require patched drivers.

+Follow theses step to patch the `nouveau` drivers and install them:

-1. Uninstall official drivers if you use them.
+1. Uninstall official drivers if you are using them.
 Search for any package prefixed with `nvidia-` and uninstall them.
 You can know what package is installed by looking at packages marked `ii` on the output of this
     command: